Entropic repulsion and scaling limit for a finite number of non-intersecting subcritical FK interfaces: Ornstein--Zernike theory for a single subcritical FK-cluster

+Furthermore, observe that the skeleton of a diamond decomposition of $G$ is always a finite directed walk, which motivates the terminology introduced in Definition~\ref{def directed probability measure}. \end{remark}

-\begin{Rem} The structure of the diamond decomposition is here given in the direction given by the first coordinate axis.
+\begin{remark} The structure of the diamond decomposition is here given in the direction given by the first coordinate axis.
 However we see that adapting the definitions of the cones, the diamond decomposition can be defined for any direction $s \in \mathbb{S}^1$.
-The results of this work naturally adapt to this case, with this slight modification. \end{Rem}
+The results of this work naturally adapt to this case, with this slight modification. \end{remark}